anhbaysgalan1/songolt-org/_pages/about.md

 - It has the coldest capital city in the world.
 - It is the only country in Central Asia with a "Free" rating by [Freedom House](https://freedomhouse.org/explore-the-map?type=fiw&year=2020&country=MNG).

 As interesting as the first three points are, the last one is the most important.
 Mongolia's democracy is young, and its civil society is still being developed.
-We believe that data science leveraging public data can support democracy in Mongolia by providing transparency, tools, and analysis to citizens, activists, and journalists.
+We believe that data science that leverages public data can support democracy in Mongolia by providing transparency, tools, and analysis to citizens, activists, and journalists.

+> Information is the currency of democracy.